the-scouts/por/sphinx_source/chapter-9.rst

 Rule 9.32 Party Size
 --------------------
-For activities in Terrain One and Two as defined in Rules 9.29 & 9.30:
+For activities in Terrain One and Two as defined in :rule:`9.29` & :rule:`9.30`:

 a.
-Parties must consist of no more than eight, but no less than four people, except as provided for in Rule 9.32 (d) below.
+Parties must consist of no more than eight, but no less than four people, except as provided for in :rule:`9.32(d)` below.

 b.
 Each party must have a leader holding a permit or a designated party leader.